RAJESH-GN/weatherApp/README.md

 ## Screenshots:

-- of UnitTestCoverage and the application built is attached in the Folder at root
+- Added UnitTestCoverage for all the files in the project
+- Weather Application screenshot

+## Application deployed

+- on a Firebase server https://weatherapp-cb0f6.web.app

-## Built With ❤️ and
+## Built With ❤

 - [Angular](https://angular.io)
 - [Angular Material](https://material.angular.io)